Joint warfare in South Vietnam, 1963–1969

-Frustrations and assassination of Diem
+Frustrations and overthrow of Diem

 The situation in South Vietnam continued to deteriorate with corruption rife throughout the Diem government and the ARVN unable to effectively combat the Viet Cong.
 In 1961, the newly elected Kennedy Administration promised more aid and additional money, weapons, and supplies were sent with little effect.
 Some policy-makers in Washington began to believe that Diem was incapable of defeating the communists, and some even feared that he might make a deal with Ho Chi Minh.
 Discussions then began in Washington regarding the need to force a regime change in Saigon.
-This was accomplished on November 2, 1963, when the CIA allegedly aided a group of ARVN officers to overthrow Diem.
+This was accomplished on 1 November 1963, when the CIA allegedly aided a group of ARVN officers to overthrow Diem.
 To help deal with the post-coup chaos, Kennedy increased the number of US advisors in South Vietnam to 16,000.

 LBJ's war begins

 Johnson approval of covert operations

-OPPLAN 34A was finalized around December 20, under joint MACV-CIA leadership; the subsequent MACV-SOG organization had not yet been created.
+OPPLAN 34A was finalized around 20 December, under joint MACV-CIA leadership; the subsequent MACV-SOG organization had not yet been created.
 There were five broad categories, to be planned in three periods of 4 months each, over a year: